benben6515/documents/README.md

 - Vue

   - prefer **Composition Api** rather than Options Api
-  - often use with: Nust, Vuex(Pinia), VeeValidate
+  - often use with: Nuxt, Vuex(Pinia), VeeValidate
   - often css with: Tailwind, UnoCSS, SCSS

 - CSS

-  - prefer **Atomic CSS** like: Tailwind, Windi, UnoCSS ...
+  - prefer **Atomic CSS** like: Tailwind, Windi CSS, UnoCSS ...
   - SCSS/SASS is good as well, but you know naming CSS is a big mess problem.

 - Utils